-Not that long ago, in 1965, Marco Island had fewer than 600 residents.
+Not all that long ago, in 1965, Marco Island had fewer than 600 residents.
 The Deltona Corporation had a greater vision for this small town.
-It flew out prospective buyers at great expense and ran a $600,000 media campaign to attract people to the area.
+The Company flew out prospective buyers at significant expense and ran a $600,000 media campaign to attract people to the area.

-The artwork used the Deltona Corporation to attract people to live in on the Island is displayed around te outside of the Marco Island Historical Musuem.
+The artwork used the Deltona Corporation to attract people to live in on the Island is displayed outside the Marco Island Historical Museum.